Local Runners

 pip install --upgrade clarifai

-Note: You'll need Python 3.10 or higher installed to successfully run the Local Runners.
+Note: You'll need Python 3.11 or 3.12 installed to successfully run the Local Runners.

 Quick Start